F0zzi4/ReactUnivr/README.md

 # Analysis
 * See Project Report for more information
-* See Figma Structure for more comprehension of the app structure
+* See Mockup for more comprehension of the app structure

 # Version